Campus Center 2nd Floor

 APPROPRIATE ENTRY LEVEL COURSES

-Most students start in discrete math (Math 136); an introductory computer science course (Comp 120, 121 or 123); the calculus sequence (Math 135, 137, 237); or in statistics (Math 155).
+► Not Sure?
+Many students come to Macalester unsure of their future area of student but wanting (wisely!) to take courses in our department.
+Most of these students start either in Calculus (Math 135, 137, or 237), Statistics (Math 155), Computer Science (Comp 123), or Discrete Math (Math 136).
 Math & Society (Math 116) is another course to consider.
 Math 116 is a course designed for non-majors, focusing on a central theme.
-Topics change, and offerings may include Math of Elections and Voting, Climate Modeling, Game Theory, and Sports Statistics.
+Topics change, and offerings may include Math of Elections and Voting (offered as a FYC in Fall 2014), Climate Modeling, Game Theory, and Sports Statistics.
 Full descriptions are available in advance of registration in the semesters when this course is offered.

-If you have taken either AP or IB courses, see macalester.edu/academics/mscs/wheredoistart/apibpolicy/ for credit and placement.
+► AP or IB Placement: If you have taken either AP or IB courses, see www.macalester.edu/academics/mscs/wheredoistart/apibpolicy/ for credit and placement.

 THE CALCULUS SEQUENCE